Goin' Whole Hog: What You Need To Know To Roast A Hog Or Suckling Pig

 Insert a good digital meat thermometer probe into the deepest portion of one of the hams and run the cable outside the pit.
 This is very important.
 Put another probe on the stretcher next to the hog to monitor oven temp.
 Working without good thermometers is like driving without a speedometer.

 Cover the pit with the lid.
 Toss one fist size chunk of dry wood on each pile of coals.
 Do not use wet wood.
 It just steams and cools the coals.
 Close the lid, discard the contaminated table cloth, pull up a lawn chair, crank the tunes, and pour a drink.
-You have a nine hour wait.
+You have a 9 to 12 hour wait.

 Keep a close eye on the proceedings.
 You do not want to leave the side of the pig for any longer than it takes to get a beer or make room for it.
 Dripping fat can cause a grease fire that can easily engulf the whole hog and incinerate it in minutes.
 Don't believe me?
-Watch the video of a pig roast at right.
+Watch this video of a pig roast gone wrong.

 If you get big flames, get the meat off immediately.
 Douse the flames with the squirt gun or watering can.
 Try to keep ash from flying onto the meat when you squirt and try to not extinguish the coals.